c3lang/c3-web/src/content/docs/references/docs/arrays.md

     int[] f = a[0:5];
     int[] g = a[:5];

 One may also slice from the end.
-Again this is not allowed for pointers.
+Again, this is not allowed for pointers.

     int[5] a = { 1, 20, 50, 100, 200 };
     int[] b = a[1..^2]; // { 20, 50, 100 }
     int[] c = a[^3..]; // { 50, 100, 200 }
     int[] d = a[^3:2]; // { 50, 100 }

-One may also use assign to slices:
+One may also assign to slices:

     int[3] a = { 1, 20, 50 };
     a[1..2] = 0; // a = { 1, 0, 0}